-2. Advice and Guidance
+3. Advice and Guidance

-2.1 The Authority regards prevention as better than cure.
+3.1 The Authority regards proactive intervention as better than cure.
 The Authority will aim to secure compliance, avoiding bureaucracy or imposing excessive cost and will seek to work with the regulated entity to support and encourage economic progress, by offering information and advice to those we regulate.
-Individuals, businesses and other undertakings are encouraged to put safety first and to integrate fire prevention and fire protection requirements into normal working methods.
+Individuals, businesses and other undertakings are encouraged to put safety first and to integrate fire prevention and fire protection requirements into normal working practices.

-2.2 In accordance with its duties under section 6 of the Fire and Rescue Services Act 2004 the Authority will, to the extent that it considers it reasonable to do so, make arrangements for:
+3.2 In accordance with its duties under Part 2, Section 6 of the Fire and Rescue Services Act 2004 the Authority will, to the extent that it considers it reasonable to do so, make arrangements for:

-- (a) The provision of information, publicity and encouragement in respect of the steps to be taken to prevent fires and death or injury by fire; - (b) The provision of advice, on request, about: - (i) how to prevent fires and restrict their spread in buildings and other property; - (ii) the means of escape from buildings and other property in case of fire. - 2.3 In exercising its duty to provide advice and information, the Authority will not: - Undertake fire risk assessments for regulated persons; - Appear in court on behalf of regulated persons in any prosecution brought by a third party including another enforcing authority, under health and safety or fire safety legislation, except as an expert or neutral witness to give general mitigating evidence; - Draft fire safety policy and procedures on behalf of regulated persons.
-It is incumbent upon regulated persons to comply with fire safety legislation;
+- (a) The provision of information, publicity and encouragement in respect of the steps to be taken to prevent fires and death or injury by fire; - (b) The provision of advice, on request, regarding: - (i) how to prevent fires and restrict their spread in buildings and other property; - (ii) the means of escape from buildings and other property in case of fire.

+3.3 In exercising its duty to provide advice and information, the Authority will not:

-Other than in those circumstances, which appear to the Authority to be in the public interest and appropriate to the functions of a best value authority, act as a consultant on fire safety related issues other than as required to meet statutory consultation requirements imposed on other bodies and persons.
+- Undertake fire risk assessments for regulated persons; - Appear in court on behalf of regulated persons in any prosecution brought by a third party including another enforcing authority, under health and safety or fire safety legislation, except as an expert or neutral witness to give general mitigating evidence; - Draft fire safety policy and procedures on behalf of regulated persons.
+It is incumbent upon regulated persons to comply with fire safety legislation; - Other than in those circumstances, which appear to the Authority to be in the public interest and appropriate to the functions of a best value authority, act as a consultant on fire safety related issues other than as required to meet statutory consultation requirements imposed on other bodies and persons.

-2.4 The Authority's officers will seek to provide advice that is appropriate to the premises and their use and will do so by reference to nationally recognised guidance and standards that regulated entities have assisted in developing.
+3.4 The Authority's Fire Safety Regulators will seek to provide advice that is appropriate to the premises and their use and will do so by reference to nationally recognised guidance and standards that regulated entities have assisted in developing.
+All of our Fire Safety Regulators will be cognisant of the need to achieve compliance with The Order, and will conduct themselves in a manner that is positively engaging with businesses to ensure they understand their responsibilities and to develop an environment in which business owners are proactive in providing information to us of new or emerging risks so we can work with them to find a satisfactory solution.

-2.5 Where use of national guidance is not appropriate in the circumstances of the case, local guidance will be used.
+3.5 Where use of national guidance is not appropriate in the circumstances of the case, local guidance will be considered.

-2.6 Comments from regulated entities on style, format and content will be welcomed to assist in the review of guidance used; and to assist in the further development of any guidance that the Authority may produce from time to time.
+3.6 Comments from regulated entities on style, format and content will be welcomed to assist in the review of guidance used; and to assist in the further development of any guidance that the Authority may produce from time to time.

-2.7 Where a regulated entity seeks advice or guidance from the Authority or its officers about actions needed to correct fire safety deficiencies or otherwise secure compliance with the law this will not automatically lead to formal enforcement action by the Authority.
-Should enforcement action prove to be necessary in the circumstances of the case it will be based on the principles, expectations and methodology of the Enforcement management Model (EMM) produced by the Health and Safety Executive (HSE), which is considered national best practice.
+3.7 Where a regulated entity seeks advice or guidance from the Authority in relation to the actions needed to correct fire safety deficiencies or otherwise secure compliance with the law, this will not automatically lead to formal enforcement action by the Authority.
+Should enforcement action prove to be necessary in the circumstances of the case, it will be based on the principles, expectations and methodology of the Enforcement Management Model (EMM), produced by the Health and Safety Executive (HSE), which is considered national best practice.